 That may come as no surprise, but it’s always wise to be cautious – after all, so many of the fruits and vegetables that we as human beings enjoy are often surprising in being dangerous or outright toxic to our pets.

 It’s therefore always a smart dog owner who asks these questions of all new additions to their dog’s diet on a case by case basis.

-However, values such as the fibre content of beets when eaten by dogs can certainly play a role in boosting your pet’s health.
+However, values such as the fiber content of beets when eaten by dogs can certainly play a role in boosting your pet’s health.

-It makes it easier to coordinate their toilet time, and also ensures that their output, so to speak, is of a healthy colour and consistency.
+It makes it easier to coordinate their toilet time, and also ensures that their output, so to speak, is of healthy color and consistency.

 Fiber helps ease the digestion of dogs who have been suffering a rather messy stomach upset – although too much beetroot can cause as many such problems as it solves.